-If the Trustees allow, a Member may give up pension for a lump sum payable when the pension is due to start.
+If the Trustees allow, a Member may give up pension for a lump sum payable when the pension is due to start but must keep a pension at least equal to his or her GMP.
 If the Member's pension is big enough, the Member can choose a lump sum of any amount up to the maximum permitted as a "pension commencement lump sum" under Part 4 of the Finance Act 2004 (taking account of any lump sum from the Member's AVCs (as defined in Rule 4 (additional voluntary contributions by Members))).

-The Trustees will convert pension to lump sum on a basis agreed between the Trustees and the Company after considering actuarial advice.
+The Trustees will convert pension to lump sum on a basis determined by the Trustees after considering actuarial advice.